Home Articles Architectural Technology 7 Powerful iPad Apps for Modern Landscape Architecture & Garden Design

 4. Shapr3D

 Shapr3D brings intuitive 3D modeling to the iPad, enabling landscape designers to build terrain forms, spatial structures, outdoor furniture, and planting beds directly on-site.
 By using the Apple Pencil in combination with powerful modeling tools, designers can sculpt and refine three-dimensional ideas with surprising accuracy.
-The 2025 updates include better terrain manipulation, improved AR previews, and smoother export into CAD and BIM software.
+Recent updates include better terrain manipulation, improved AR previews, and smoother export into CAD and BIM software.
 This makes Shapr3D extremely valuable for landscape architects working on complex grading schemes, outdoor installations, or garden structures that benefit from quick 3D testing before deeper development.

 5. ArcGIS Field Maps

 ArcGIS Field Maps bridges GIS data collection with real-world site analysis.
 Landscape architects can walk the site while capturing georeferenced notes, mapping existing vegetation, marking drainage issues, and recording soil conditions.
-Because the app synchronizes with the broader ArcGIS ecosystem, field data becomes instantly accessible to team members working in the office.
+Because the app synchronizes with the broader ArcGIS ecosystem and GIS tools, field data becomes instantly accessible to team members working in the office.
 This eliminates duplication, improves accuracy, and provides a richer foundation for early design decisions.
 As resilience, environmental sensitivity, and ecological performance rise in importance, the ability to collect and manage site data directly in the field becomes essential.

 6. Adobe Fresco